hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/order-by.md

 expressions include:

 [^1]: Technically not all expressions can be used for sorting.
-Different databases impose restrictions on these.
-The most common restrictions is for values that do not have inherent ordering such as images, UUIDs, arrays, etc., or for values that are too large and impractical for this purpose.
+Different databases impose restrictions on them.
+The most common restrictions affect values that do not have inherent ordering such as images, UUIDs, arrays, etc., or values that are too large and impractical for this purpose.

 - Ascending or descending ordering (required).
 - Location of nulls in the ordering domain (optional).